gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

     present_count: 53
     # failed_count is the number of agents rolled-back since the start of the rollout
     failed_count: 23
-    # canaries is a list of updater UUIDs used for canary deployments
+    # canaries is a list of agents used for canary deployments
-    canaries: ["abc123-..."]
+    canaries: # part of phase 5
+      # updater_id is the updater UUID
+    - updater_id: abc123-...
+      # host_id is the agent host UUID
+      host_id: def534-...
+      # hostname of the agent
+      hostname: foo.example.com
+      # success status
+      success: false
+      # last_update_time is [TODO: what does this represent?]
+      last_update_time: 2020-12-10T16:09:53+00:00
+      # last_update_reason is [TODO: what does this represent?]
+      last_update_reason: canaryTesting
     # progress is the current progress through the rollout
     progress: 0.532
     # state is the current state of the rollout (unstarted, active, done, rollback)